 It was like a bomb that lay there for years, suddenly going off into a zillion pieces.
 I just sat there.
 Mom said nothing.

-“I’m moving out next week, but nothing’s going to change in your life,” Dad rationalized.
+“I’m moving out next week.
+Nothing’s going to change in your life,” Dad rationalized.

 “Like I’ve never handled changes, like growing up a military brat was stable.”